KubaPro010/SDRMinusMinus/README.md

 clone this: `git clone https://github.com/KubaPro010/SDRMinusMinus`<br>
 ### For SDRPlay Users
 libmirisdr-5 has a sdrplay flavour option, by default its gonna be the default flavour (shocking, right?), so clone flavour, however if something isnt working with the sdrplay then you can go to: `source_modules/mirisdr_source/src` and then open the main.cpp file, at the start you'll have ``//#define SDRPlay``, remove the prefix slashes so its ``#define SDRPlay`` and (re)compile, just from the `make -j`.... (with that too, to not be confused for some reason that confuses me always)
-#### tf does that change
-i ran the sdrplay flavour on my clone and the sampling rate or freqs seemed incorrect, signal on 95 mhz is suddenly on 96.75
 <br><br>
 anyways now just navigate to the dir create the go to the build dir initialize cmake and make, make install
 ```